check-spelling-sandbox/trippy/README.md

 ## Versions

-The following table lists ths versions of Trippy that are available and links to the corresponding release note and
+The following table lists this versions of Trippy that are available and links to the corresponding release note and
 documentation:

 | Version    | Release Date | Status      | Release Note                                                       | Documentation                                              |